Henry Fillmore: Early life and education

-Fillmore entered the Cincinnati Conservatory of Music in 1901.
+Fillmore attended the Miami Military Institute in Germantown, Ohio from 1899 to 1901, and then entered the Cincinnati Conservatory of Music in 1901.

 Personal life

 After graduating from the Cincinnati Conservatory of Music, Fillmore traveled the United States as a circus bandmaster with his wife, an exotic vaudeville dancer named Mabel May Jones.
 They were married in St. Louis.

 Career

 During the 1920s, Fillmore was back in Cincinnati conducting the Shriners Temple Band, which he turned into one of the best marching bands in the country.
+After the death of John Philip Sousa in 1932, he was often called "The March King".

+Fillmore Music House

+The Fillmore Music House was co-founded in 1874 by his father, James Fillmore, and his uncle, Frederick Fillmore, under the "Fillmore Brothers" name, which began as a Cincinnati-based hymnal publisher.
+When Henry Fillmore became president after his father's death in 1937, he transformed the firm to focus on orchestral and band music, along with musical instrument sales.
+In 1951, he announced the Fillmore Music Shop would become an affiliate of Carl Fischer Music of New York, with the condition that it would still operate under the Fillmore name and that all thirteen employees would continue in their employment at the store's 528 Elm Street location.

+Florida band work

 In 1938, Fillmore, after being advised by a physician that he had just a few months to live, retired to Miami, Florida.
 He went on, however, to prove the physician wrong, keeping an active schedule rehearsing high school bands in Florida and composing marches.
-Henry Fillmore Band Hall, the rehearsal hall for many of the University of Miami's performing groups, acquired its name as a tribute to Fillmore's work in the band genre.
+The Henry Fillmore Band Hall, the rehearsal hall for many of the University of Miami's performing groups, acquired its name as a tribute to Fillmore's work in the band genre.
+The hall houses the Fillmore Museum.
 His march "Orange Bowl" was written for Miami's Band of the Hour.
 Uncle Henry, as Fillmore was affectionately known to the members of the Band of the Hour, also wrote the University of Miami's current official fight song – "Miami U How-De-Doo".
 His arrangement of "The Star-Spangled Banner" is performed by the Florida State University Marching Chiefs.
 His march "Men of Florida" was composed for the bands at the University of Florida.
 He was given an Honorary Doctorate of Music by the University of Miami in 1956 in recognition of his career.
 Fillmore lived out the rest of his days in South Florida.